Cornwall Wellbeing Hub

 It is important that there is a consistency and coherence across all policies.
 The most obvious example being a ‘draconian’ ‘no excuses’ Behaviour Policy with isolation as a core strategy on the one hand and a relational policy on the other.

-Where should you start?
+Where to start?

 Promoting children and young people’s emotional health and wellbeing: A whole school and college approach.
 Public Health England 2021.
 The latest revision to the PHE document includes cross referencing to the latest Ofsted Framework.The DfE training and support for MH Leads is centred around the PHE 8 principles.